divijghose/firedrake/Firedrake-meeting-2025-01-22.md

 https://github.com/firedrakeproject/firedrake/pull/3385 describes the changes made.
 This is valuable for migrating to a pip install as we can properly start using a system MPI.

+## CW: `pip` migration plan?

+I think we can just:
+* Update the install docs
+* Make `firedrake-install` warn about not being maintained any more
+* Make an announcement in #general so people know
+* Help downstream packages to migrate

+#### Questions
+* Can we drop MPICH at the same time?
+Downstream packages will need to change their CI anyway (which I can do for them).

 ## Merge PRs
 *Note that PRs put in this section should either be trivial or already have been reviewed.
 Discussion-worthy PRs should be separate agenda items.*